 - Multiple staff members, including for physician assistants and four other employees, had brought serious concerns to supervisors and the chief of pediatric surgery (Dr. Paul Colombani), about Dr. Karl and Dr. Jacobs’ abilities to successfully conduct complicated surgeries.
 The concerns seem to have fallen on deaf ears and remained unresolved.

 - Inaccurate marketing claims stated the Institute performs more than 1,000 heart surgeries per year.
 In 2017, the institute conducted 164 procedures.

 - Information about patient care was withheld from parents.
 A surgical needle was left inside a patient on at least two occasions in 2016.
 In at least one of these incidents, the parent was not informed.

 Top All Children’s Executives Resign

 The Tampa Bay Times released the article on its investigation on November 28, 2018.
 Less than two week later, CEO Dr. Jonathan Ellen, Vice President Jackie Crain, and Dr. Jacobs resigned.
 Additionally, Dr. Paul Colombani stepped down as chair of the department of surgery.
 He remains employed at the hospital.
 Johns Hopkins All Children’s Hospital released an official statement, saying they took action to address challenges with the Heart Institute, halting surgeries and reducing the complexity of cases they would handle.

 Physicians take an oath to do no harm.
 We put our trust in doctors to provide a high standard of care, especially for the smallest among us.
-If you have concerns about the care a doctor provided to you or your child, contact an experienced medical malpractice attorney.
+If you have concerns about the care a doctor provided to you or your child, contact an experienced birth injury attorney.
 We can be reached at 888-783-8378.